balaji0511/balaji0511/README.md

 ![background image](https://github.com/balaji0511/balaji0511/assets/111345284/be40f902-1c08-4937-993f-559b54c3f85e)

-I’m an aspiring Full-stack Java Developer ✨ with a passion for software and web development.
+I’m an aspiring Software Engineer ✨ with a passion for software and web development.
 I have a strong foundation in Java and frontend technologies including HTML5 and CSS3.
 🌱 I’m currently learning software development technologies and also improving my problem solving ✨, leadership skills.

 Visitor Count of my profile :